influxdata/telegraf/plugins/inputs/lustre2_lctl/README.md

 # Lustre Input Plugin

 The [Lustre][]® file system is an open-source, parallel file system that supports many requirements of leadership class HPC simulation environments.

-This plugin monitors the Lustre file system using its utility `lctl get_param`.
+This plugin monitors the Lustre file system using its utility `lctl get_param`, which is the standard and recommanded way to monitor and statistics[Lustre Monitoring and Statistics Guide][guide].

 Note that this plugins has been only tested on Lustre@v2.12.7 and Luster@v2.15.0.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->